 David Livingstone is credited with discovering this massive spectacle of water on 17th November 1855.
 However, Nicolas de Fer’s 1715 map of Africa shows the falls in their correct location.

-From luxury hotels to riverside campsites, there are plenty of places to spend a few nights around Victoria Falls.
+From luxury hotels, such as the Victoria Falls Hotel, to riverside campsites, there are plenty of places to spend a few nights around Victoria Falls.

 Some of Africa’s most luxurious hotels overlook this natural wonder, and you’ll also find some caravan parks, B&Bs, condos and self-catering options lining the riverfront or in the nearby towns.